softwareengel/Obsidian/_posts/2024-04-12_LearnDeepLearning.md

 ---
-Title: How I got into deep learning
+title: How I got into deep learning
 tags:
   - AI
   - DNN